 Ceramic tools aren’t made of ceramic.
 They’re made of metal that has a sol-gel coating attached to the rest of the product’s construction.
 This type of coating is a silicone oil that’s applied to the surface and releases during use.

-And since this oil is released every time you use the tool, you don’t have to use butter, olive oil, or other cooking oil, and unhealthy cooking sprays.
+And since this oil is released every time you use the tool, you don’t have to use butter, oil from truffles, olive oil, or other cooking oil, and unhealthy cooking sprays.

 The non-stick surface prevents the food from sticking.
 However, as this coating degrades, your pots will lose their non-stick properties.